Sharad1013/Zomato-Delivery-Operations-Customer-Analytics/Readme.md

 ---

 ## 📈 Outcome
-This project provides actionable insights for a Swiggy-style platform to improve customer experience, optimize delivery operations, and boost marketing performance.
+This project provides actionable insights for Zomato to improve customer experience, optimize delivery operations, and boost marketing performance.

 ---